oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 This highlights the value of using comparative metrics rather than salary alone when assessing affordability, as countries with slightly lower salaries may provide residents with better overall value for money.

-**Insight 3 — Higher salaries do not always correspond to higher purchasing power**
+**Insight 3 — Higher salaries do not always correspond to higher purchasing power** Switzerland recorded the third-highest average annual salary ($92,160.55 USD PPP) and the second-highest Local Purchasing Power Index (158.7), despite having the highest Cost of Living Index (101.1) in the dataset.
+This suggests that high living costs do not necessarily translate into weak purchasing power when income levels are also sufficiently high.

-Switzerland recorded the third-highest average annual salary ($92,160.55 USD PPP) and the second-highest Local Purchasing Power Index (158.7), despite having the highest Cost of Living Index (101.1) in the dataset.
-This indicates that residents have strong purchasing power even though Switzerland is one of the world's most expensive countries to live in.
+Turkey presents a contrasting result.
+Although it ranked second using the custom Salary Value Score (SVS), it recorded one of the lowest Local Purchasing Power Index values (49.0).
+This divergence is analytically important because it shows that the SVS captures a narrower relationship—average salary relative to the Cost of Living Index—rather than overall household affordability or real purchasing power.

-Conversely, Turkey ranked second using the custom Salary-to-Cost Ratio but recorded one of the lowest Local Purchasing Power Index values (49.0).
-This suggests that purchasing power is influenced by factors beyond average salary and cost of living alone.
-While the custom Salary-to-Cost Ratio provides a useful comparison between salaries and living costs, it does not fully capture the broader economic factors that influence real affordability.
+Comparing SVS with the Local Purchasing Power Index therefore provides a useful sense-check on the custom metric.
+Where the two measures produce different rankings, this indicates that other economic factors may be influencing affordability, such as taxation, housing costs, household spending patterns, wage distribution and differences in how local prices affect residents.

-This demonstrates that affordability should be assessed using multiple economic indicators rather than a single metric.
-Combining salary, cost of living and purchasing power provides a more balanced and realistic assessment of how far income is likely to stretch in different countries
+For this reason, the Salary Value Score should be interpreted as a comparative screening indicator rather than a standalone measure of affordability.
+It is useful for identifying countries where average salary appears relatively strong compared with the Cost of Living Index, but it should be considered alongside Local Purchasing Power and other economic indicators.

 ---